Parametrizations of the Poisson-Schr\"odinger Equations in Spherical Symmetry: Summary and Outlook

 \subsection{Outlook}

+An interesting open problem with regard to the proposed relationships in equation~\eqref{relations} is to verify these suggestions analytically.
+All the relationships in equation~\eqref{relations} are educated guesses based off the numerical data in this paper, but we do not, in this paper, attempt to prove these relationships analytically.
+Goetz attempted some justification for Equation~\eqref{FDKCorr} in \cite{Goetz15}, but an actual proof of these relationships would require a more thorough investigation.
+Thus one could take equation~\eqref{relations} as a conjecture and work to prove that these relations are true or correct them, if necessary.

-One possible application of these observations utilizes equation~\eqref{mGSdep}.
+A possible application of these observations utilizes equation~\eqref{mGSdep}.
 Since $m$ in equation~\eqref{mGSdep} represents the minimum value of $m$ for given values of $M_{\tot}$ and $R_{99}$, it is possible to use~\eqref{mGSdep} to get a lower bound for $m$ in the scalar field dark matter model.
 If, as is assumed in \cites{Parry12-2,Goetz14,Goetz15} and several other references, the dark matter halo can be modeled by a static state scalar field, then a lower bound on $m$ could be found by taking a survey of as many dark matter halos as information about their total mass and radius is known or at least approximated, then using~\eqref{mGSdep} to compute $m$ for the ground state in each case, and finally taking the largest of these values as the lower bound for $m$.
 The largest value of these minimums is the right value since any value of $m$ smaller than this would not produce a static state solution for at least one halo.

+Another possible application has to do with B\"{a}cklund transformations.
+Equation~\eqref{nCorr} suggests a relationship between the number of nodes in a state and the standard set of defining parameters of the system.
+For soliton solutions to the sine-Gordon equations, B\"{a}cklund transformations successively applied to the 1-soliton solution can be used to find an $n$-soliton solution \cites{Rogers02}.
+We suggest the observations in this paper might be used to discover a B\"{a}cklund-like transformation for the standing wave solutions of the Poisson-Schr\"{o}dinger equations that would relate solutions for the ground state to an $n^{\text{th}}$ excited state.
+Using different techniques, a similar course of action is suggested by Fuentes et al.\ in \cites{Fuentes17}.

-Due to the above application and the vast number of other applications of the spherically symmetric Poisson-\Schrodinger{} equations currently studied, the results of the paper should be useful as they allow researchers to quickly compute approximate values about static state solutions to the Poisson-\Schrodinger{} equations without needing to solve for them numerically themselves.
+Due to the above applications and open problems and the vast number of other applications of the spherically symmetric Poisson-Schr\"{o}dinger equations currently studied, the results of the paper should be useful as they allow researchers to quickly compute approximate values about static state solutions to the Poisson-Schr\"{o}dinger equations without needing to take the time to solve for them numerically themselves.